-MCL Tear Rehab in Bismarck, MO
+MCL Tear Treatment in Bismarck, MO

 Anatomy of an MCL Tear

-The knee is a complex joint comprising bones, cartilage, muscles, and ligaments (which connect bone to bone), functioning together to offer stability and movement.
-Four primary ligaments stabilize the knee: the anterior cruciate ligament (ACL), posterior cruciate ligament (PCL), lateral collateral ligament (LCL), and medial collateral ligament (MCL).
+The knee is a complex joint comprising bones, cartilage, muscles, and ligaments (which connect bone to bone), all working together to provide stability and mobility.
+Four primary ligaments reinforce the knee: the anterior cruciate ligament (ACL), posterior cruciate ligament (PCL), lateral collateral ligament (LCL), and medial collateral ligament (MCL).

 Functions of the MCL in Knee Stability